MioAtSwivel/chat-embed/README.md

     });
     </script>
     ```

+### Push Notification server

-⚠ Place `360-sw.js` into root directory of the site url for notification
+1. Place `public/360-sw.js` into root directory of the site url for notification
+2. Run `ChatWidget.stopNotification();` any stage in your program to stop the widget from sending push notifications. (e.g. User logs out)